kabarton62/NetworkingLabs/router_basic/lab1_practice/README.md

 # <img src="https://www.tamusa.edu/brandguide/jpeglogos/tamusa_final_logo_bw1.jpg" width="100" height="50"> Lab 1 Practice
 ## Practicing with FRRouting in containerlab
+This lab uses a two-router topology built with Free Range Routing (FRRouting) containers.
+The hosts h1 through h4 have basic IP address and default gateway configurations but the routers r1 and r2 are not configured.
+The lab runs some basic network troubleshooting steps on the hosts and then walks through interface configurations on r1 and r2.
+Static routes are introduced as Stretch challenges.
 ### **Prerequisites**
 Install docker-ce, containerlab, nmap, net-utils and bridge-utils by running the script [install.sh](../../install.sh)
 ```